Saint-Pierre-et-Miquelon travel advice

 Verify this information with the Foreign Representatives in Canada.

-While Saint-Pierre-et-Miquelon is a French territory, it is not part of the Schengen area and has its own entry and exit requirements.
+While the archipelago of Saint Pierre and Miquelon is a French territory, it is not part of the Schengen area and has its own entry and exit requirements.

 Passport